MaterDev/thepath-ai_pi/README.md

 ## License

-This project is licensed under the terms specified in the LICENSE file.
+This project is licensed under Mater Development Dynamic Version License (MDDVL) found in the [LICENSE](LICENSE) file.